Stalin tunic: History

 Stalinka evolved from the french (френч), a tunic of the Imperial Russian Army, which had appeared in the First World War; the difference was that the Stalinka had a soft turn-down collar.
 Its simplistic style came from Stalin's refusal to wear clothing of a more complex nature, as well as eventual tweaks made by Soviet fashion designers that tried to create an image for the leader.

 Influence

-This style of attire was chosen by Chinese, Vietnamese and North Korean Communist leaders.
+This style of attire influenced Chinese, Vietnamese, and Korean Communist leaders, known as the Mao suit.